drbitboy/PlanetaryVRMLs/README.md

 viewer by Parallel Graphics (http://www.cortona3d.com/cortona3d-viewer-download), running as a plugin to Internet Explorer.
-All other viewers, from Octaga to the "crap promises" of VRML, typically fail in some way, typically handling the ECMAscript interactions.
+All other viewers, from Octaga to the "crap promises" of FreeWRL, fail in some way, typically handling the ECMAscript interactions.